 The development and diversity of the economic base of an airport service region is important to airline traffic growth at the airports in the region.
 This is particularly true for an economy in which the industries in the region may rely on the airports for passenger and cargo airline service.
 The primary service region for the Houston Airport System, the 10-county MSA, has a robust economic base.
 The MSA extends out two additional counties for the broader Houston-Baytown-Huntsville Combined Statistical Area ("CSA").
-According to U.S. Bureau of the Census, the population estimate was 5.87 million for the MSA and 5.97 million for the CSA as of July 1, 2009.
+According to the 2010 U.S. Census, the population estimate was approximately 5.95 million for the MSA.
 Houston's air service region also encompasses smaller and essential markets such as Beaumont/Port Arthur, Victoria, Brownsville and Del Rio in Texas, Lake Charles, Louisiana and many more.
 See the following map of the Houston Airport System Air Service Area.